evankiely/OpynSpecimen/README.md

 - `Integration.matchVisitName(data)`
   - Uses visit name to attempt to match an existing visit in OpS
   - **data**: Visit data
+- `Integration.matchVisitSurgicalAccessionNumber(data)`
+  - Uses surgical accession number (AKA "Path.
+Number") to attempt to match an existing visit in OpS
+  - **data**: Visit data
+  - Note: Untested and unused so far (for a modified version which has been tested and is confirmed working see: `Integration.pathReportUpload()`)
 - `Integration.visitNoMatchValidation(df)`
   - Enforces the more stringent rules that come with needing to create a visit (i.e. if they fail to match an existing visit in OpS)
   - **df**: Dataframe of visits which failed to match